Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 What to Eat on the Ketogenic Diet

-- Meat: This is the big one that the ketogenic diet instructs you to chow down on.
-Eat red meat, chicken, fish (especially the fatty kind, like trout and salmon), turkey, sausage, steak—without any guilt whatsoever!
+This is the big one that the ketogenic diet instructs you to chow down on.
+Eat red meat, chicken, fish (the fatty kind, like trout and salmon), turkey, sausage, steak—without any guilt whatsoever!

 Ketogenic Meal Plan Ideas

-The ketogenic diet gives you a world of scrumptious food options.
-Here are a few of the tastiest varieties to get you started.
+The ketogenic diet gives you a world of food options, including:

 Keto Foods for Breakfast